 The double elimination format is especially suitable for important championships, or other tournaments where a single winner must be found, but the results need to be more credible than those of a single knock-out tournament.

-The basic idea of the system is: Any player who lost two games did not deserve to become the champion, which is widely considered to be one of the fairest and clearest championship criteria available in the known tournament systems.
+The basic idea of the system is: Any player who lost two games did not deserve to become the champion.

 In the first round, all players are paired to play, possibly according to some seeding.
 If the number of players is not a power of two, some kind seeding is needed to award the free rounds.
 Those players that lose are moved to the losers bracket.
 Those players that win are moved to the winners bracket.